Transmitting qubits through relativistic fields: Retrieving the qubit state from the Field

 In the previous section we demonstrated how Alice can transmit the initial state of her detector coherently to the quantum field.
 The information about Alice's initial state is imprinted into the field observables in the two spacetime patches in which Alice couples to the field.
 (These are determined by the support of the detector profile function.)
 These observables propagate to the right at the speed of light since Alice coupled to the right-moving momentum of the field.

-In order to achieve quantum state transfer from Alice's to Bob's detector, Bob now has to retrieve the information about Alice's initial state from the field.
-In the following we will use a sequence of three interactions between Bob's detector and the field for this which essentially implement a SWAP gate between the field and the detector.
-(See the spacetime diagram in Figure \ref{fig:spacetimediag}.)
+In order to achieve quantum state transfer from Alice's to Bob's detector, Bob has to retrieve the information about Alice's initial state from the field.
+We will now show how to do this using a sequence of three interactions between Bob's detector and the field (see the spacetime diagram in Figure \ref{fig:spacetimediag}) that essentially implement a SWAP gate.
 Our protocol makes use of the methods developed in \cite{munro_entangled_2000,leghtas_deterministic_2013}.

-We refer to the first and the third coupling as \emph{sensing} information from the field because they are designed to change the state of Bob's detector conditional on the field state.
-At the same time, it is important for the fidelity of the state transfer protocol that these interactions change the field state as little as possible.
+The first and the third coupling are designed to change the state of Bob's detector conditional on the field state.
+For the fidelity of the state transfer protocol {\blu to be high,} it is important that these interactions change the field state as little as possible.
 The second interaction between Bob and the field is designed to erase information about Alice's initial state from the field.
-This is necessary because, due to Quantum No-Cloning, state transfer from Alice to Bob is impossible if the field retains information about Alice's message.
-Therefore, the second interaction acts back on the field, conditional on the state that Bob's detector acquired in the first interaction.
-More specifically, it undoes the displacement that Alice imprinted on the field in her first interaction, which was specified by $\alpha_1$.

-All three interactions have the same structure as Alice's interactions before, and consequently the corresponding unitaries also have the form of controlled displacement operators, as in \eqref{eq:ctrldisplop}.
-However, the coupling parameters need to be chosen so as to reflect the different role of the interactions.
+More specifically, by acting on the field conditional on Bob's state, it undoes the displacement that Alice imprinted on the field in her first interaction, which was specified by $\alpha_1$.
+All three interactions have the same structure as Alice's interactions, and consequently the corresponding unitaries also have the form of controlled displacement operators, as in \eqref{eq:ctrldisplop}.

+Bob's coupling parameters need to be chosen so as to reflect the different role of the interactions and, of course, need to be tuned to Alice's choice of coupling parameters $\alpha_1$ and $\alpha_2$.
+However, we note that Alice's and Bob's coupling parameters are independent of which particular state is being transmitted, and therefore our protocol does not require a classical side channel.

-In the following we discuss, step by step, how the three couplings transfer Alice's message from the field to Bob's detector.
-Ideal state transfer would be achieved if Bob's detector ended up in the pure state $\ket\psi_B=x_+\ket{+X}_B+x_-\ket{-X}_B$.
-We will discuss below how the couplings put Bob's detector in a mixed state $\rho_B$ which is very close to this ideal target state.
-In fact, Appendix \ref{app:overlap} shows that Bob's final state can be brought arbitrarily close to the target state by reducing the strength of his first and third interactions with the field.
+In the following we discuss how the three couplings transfer Alice's message from the field to Bob's detector.
+We recall that an ideal state transfer protocol would be achieved if Bob's detector ended up in the pure state $\ket\psi_B=x_+\ket{+X}_B+x_-\ket{-X}_B$.
+However, the scheme presented here is only an approximate state transfer protocol.
+Nevertheless, Bob's final state can be brought arbitrarily close to the target state.
+We discuss below how Bob's couplings need to be designed to achieve this goal.
+Appendix \ref{app:overlap} gives a detailed calculation of the overlap between Bob's final state and the ideal target state.